by Alex Bulmer, Tristan R. Whiston, Anna Camilleri, Katie Yealland, and Becky Gold

-In a downtown Toronto neighbourhood, blind artist Alex Bulmer takes the arm of community members.
-Together, they walk, listen, and share stories of place.
-Experience their journeys through this multidimensional portrait that considers the past, illuminates the present, and evokes possible futures.
+Blind artist Alex Bulmer takes the arm of people in her new neighbourhood.
+Together, they walk, listen, and share life stories — an architecture of place emerges.
+Experience their journeys through these multi-sensory moving-portraits that consider the past, illuminate the present, and evoke possible futures.

 If we walk together, does the way we ‘see’ our neighbourhood change?

 In 2018 I moved back to Toronto, after living in the UK for 15 years.
 While away, I’d become completely blind.
 Instead of a return to familiar landscapes and buildings, I came back to a void – endless space.
 Without sight, new territory has no here versus there no this versus that.

 “May I take your arm?” – a question I asked several people living in my new Toronto neighborhood, in an attempt to understand where in the world I had landed – to turn space into place into home.

 If I walk with you, If you pin a memory to this bench or that building, if we share a stroll down this hill or through that playground, and assemblage of place emerges through a geography of story.